POSTED BY February 27, 2011 COMMENTS (111)ON

 Planning for child education is not just dependent on the numbers, rather it’s a combination of a number of factors; social, personal beliefs, religious, your way of approaching & looking at life…

-As far as our society goes, earlier providing a great education to children was seen as a passport to good retirement, because you do your duty of providing support to your child, and in turn he completes his responsibility of taking care of you in your old age.
+As far as our society goes, earlier providing a great education to children was seen as a passport to a good retirement, because you do your duty of providing support to your child, and in turn, he completes his responsibility of taking care of you in your old age.

 But friends, the times are a-changing!
 Gone are those days and people and relations are going farther and farther.
 Even in Health Insurance, family means immediate family (spouse and children), not parents.

-We are entering (or have already entered) an era where parents will provide for their child all the necessities upto age of 18, then consider him or her, “self-dependent” , and then expect him/her to make their own path in life.
+We are entering (or have already entered) an era where parents will provide for their child all the necessities up to the age of 18, then consider him or her, “self-dependent” , and then expect him/her to make their own path in life.

 So the question which we are trying to answer here is, Is “Child Education” so important in today’s life?
 Or more, will it be so important after 2-3 decades?
 I don’t think so.

-For years, it has been the parents responsibility to save money for their child education.
+For years, it has been the parent’s responsibility to save money for their child’s education.
 His grandfather saved for his father, his father saved for him and now he saves for his children.

-But will this chain of “responsibility” be same always?
-Will it always be the sole responsibility of the parent to save for his child’s education and in case he fails, is he or she a bad parent?
+But will this chain of “responsibility” be the same always?
+Will, it always be the sole responsibility of the parent to save for his child’s education and in case he fails, is he or she a bad parent?

 In 70s and 80s , it would be a really, deadly shock for a child if his parents told him, “Listen, we as Indian parents know that we should help you with your education, but sorry old chap!
 We can’t!
 We would rather prefer to keep the money we saved, for our retirement.
 You go right ahead please, & find some alternatives to fund your education.
 You can live in this house till you find another one.”

-Only now, do we see an increased awareness and a shift in parents mindset that “It’s fine to take education loan.”
+Only now, do we see increased awareness and a shift in parents’ mindset that “It’s fine to take education loan.”

 More and more people are opting for higher education after a first job, It’s not uncommon to hear people pay back an education loan EMI while they’re working, so you can see the trend emerging now.
 It’s only going to grow bigger and bigger and take a big shape.